dev-ted/alx-low_level_programming/README.md

-# repository for the alx low level programming projects
+# repository for the alx low level programming C projects